Appearance

 PlanqkQuantumProvider

-class, as shown in the example below.
-This method overrides any access token that has been automatically injected through the PlanQK CLI login.
+class.
+This method overrides any access token that has been automatically injected through the PLANQK CLI login.
 You can optionally pass the organization id as a parameter, if you want to execute your circuit using your organization's account.

 If the access token is not set, is invalid, or has expired, an InvalidAccessTokenError